Solar Input Available for Travel Trailers

 Based on NASA derived original data, this map shows the most probable (averaged) mid-summer solar output (in Peak Sun Hours) currently in Australia.
 This map is copyright solarbooks.com.au

-Solar input available for caravans – Peak Sun Hours worldwide
+Solar input available for travel trailers – Peak Sun Hours worldwide

 Met offices have solar input maps – but the data, however, is in scientific units.
 My books Solar That Really Works, and Solar Success include two maps that cover Australia.
 One is for mid summer, the other for mid winter.
 The maps are based on a ten year running average (from NASA data) and updated regularly.
 That for summer is shown above.
 There are daily variations, but the totals nevertheless provide a realistic guide most years.

-Solar input available for caravans -optimising solar output
+Solar input available for travel trailers -optimising solar output

 The further north or south, the lower the sun tracks east to west.
 To optimise solar input, solar panels should face true north in the southern hemisphere, and true south for the northern.
 If located horizontally on an RVs roof they’ll capture much of the day’s sun (north of a line from Sydney to Geraldton) for much of the year.
 You can optimise input, however, by adjusting portable solar panels every hour or two.